rdkcmf/rdk-aamp/README.txt

 							1 - CEA 708

 maxPlaylistCacheSize            Max Size of Cache to store the VOD Manifest/playlist .
-Size in KBytes.Default is 3072.
+Size in KBytes.Default is 3072. initRampdownLimit		Maximum number of rampdown/retries for initial playlist retrieval at tune/seek time.Default is 0 (disabled).

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets